nokonoko/Uguu/README.md

 Installation and configuration can be found at [Uguu Documentation](https://github.com/nokonoko/Uguu/wiki/Uguu-Configuration-&-Installation).

-If you need a admin panel check out [Moe Panel](https://github.com/Pomf/MoePanel).

 ## Getting help

 Hit me up at [@nekunekus](https://twitter.com/nekunekus) or email me at neku@pomf.se